SQL BI Boot Camp - Day 1: Afternoon Session

 Reporting Services

-After lunch we dived into the next topic I know (don’t worry I learn stuff later in the day), namely Reporting Services :) So we started with the PowerPoint again :| I am not repeating everything he said, since a lot is covered in my earlier post on reporting services.
+After lunch, we dove into the next topic I know (don’t worry—I’ll learn stuff later in the day), namely Reporting Services 😊 So we started with the PowerPoint again :| I’m not repeating everything he said, since a lot is covered in my earlier post on reporting services.

-First where are reports used:
+First, where are reports used?

 - Internal reporting – operational & management